winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

 * The mod now can safely disable respray & mod garages from 3 stars
 * Increased the search distance while in the open water
 * Refactored the code for star colors so they appear more smoothly
+* Weather can now affect the search distance

 ### Update 5.0
 * Added status indicator for police stars